Skip to main content

 Volcanoes, Waterfalls, Geysers & Lagoons: 6 Incredible Things to See in Iceland

-So stunning you'll think you're in a movie.
-Fitting, because many of these sights have been featured on the big screen.
-We talked to our resident Iceland expert—EF Ultimate Break Tour Director Andy, who runs our Iceland Escape—about the country's most picturesque outdoor attractions.
+We talked to our resident Iceland expert—EF Ultimate Break Tour Director Andy, who's led some of our Iceland trips—about the country’s most picturesque outdoor attractions.

 Iceland: so hot right now